drebutbut/SistemBasisData/README.md

 # SistemBasisData
 This is a collection of codes needed to create a database system that can perform CRUD commands.
 The code is written in HTML, CSS, and PHP languages.
 These codes are compiled to fulfill the tasks of the Database Systems course.

+The tables, navigation bar, buttons, and forms styles are using the Bootstrap's classes.
+Beyond that, styles.css is used to style the database

 connect.php is the code file that used to connect the PHP file to the database in localhost

 halamanutama.php is the main code file